 As stated earlier, stochastic has two lines called % K and % D lines.
 Also, a stochastic chart has two marked levels at 20 and 80.
 See it in the chart below-

-As you can see in the chart of NIFTY above a stochastic has two lines.
+In the chart of NIFTY shown above, a stochastic has two lines.
 The %K line is shown in green and the %D line is shown in red.

-Bear in mind though overbought is not a bearish signal as stochastic can remain above 80 for a long period, especially in strong trends.
-Conversely, an oversold level on stochastic is not a bullish signal as in a strong downtrend the stochastic can remain below 20 for an extended period.
+Bear in mind though overbought is not a sell signal as stochastic can remain above 80 for a long period, especially in strong trends.
+Conversely, an oversold level on stochastic is not a buy signal as in a strong downtrend the stochastic can remain below 20 for an extended period.

 Practical uses of Stochastic Indicator-